Are you suffering from bloating and painful gas after hysterectomy?

-Try to avoid or minimise your intake of soft drinks during your hysterectomy recovery to minimise wind pain or gas after hysterectomy surgery.
+Try to avoid or minimize your intake of soft drinks during your hysterectomy recovery to minimize wind pain or gas after hysterectomy surgery.

-Chew your food well to make it more readily digested in your gut so that it passes through faster and produces less gas in the process.
+Chewing your food well makes it more readily digested in your gut so that it passes through faster and produces less gas in the process.

-Try to minimise the air you swallow.
+Try to minimize the air you swallow.

 - Drinking from a straw;

 Solution 8: Drink warm beverages

 Warm drinks help to stimulate gut motility which can help you to shift gas and relieve pain.

 Drinking a cup of warm water combined with a short walk can promote movement of gas through the bowel to help relieve gas pain.